Hassanal Bolkiah: Marriages and issue

 The sultan married his first cousin and first wife, Pengiran Anak Saleha at Istana Darul Hana on 29 July 1965.
 He married Mariam Abdul Aziz (formerly titled Duli Yang Teramat Mulia Pengiran Isteri) as his second wife in 1981 when she was an ex-flight attendant for Royal Brunei Airlines.
 According to Brunei's sharia law, Mariam was stripped of all royal titles in 2003 and the Sultan proclaimed a first-stage divorce from her, according to a statement made by Prince Sufri Bolkiah on state-run television.
 The Sultan married 33-year-old former Malaysian TV3 anchor Azrinaz Mazhar Hakim (formerly known as Duli Yang Teramat Mulia Pengiran Isteri) in a private wedding held in Kuala Lumpur in August 2005.
-On 16 June 2010, the Grand Chamberlain announced that the Sultan was divorcing his third wife and would strip her of all royal titles after five years of marriage, citing "special reasons" without further details, following weeks of rumors in the capital.
+On 16 June 2010, the Grand Chamberlain announced that the Sultan was divorcing his third wife and would strip her of all royal titles after five years of marriage, citing "special reasons" without further details, following weeks of rumours in the capital.
 It was also known that he has an adopted daughter named Afifa Abdullah with Mariam.

 Prince Al-Muhtadee Billah is the current Pengiran Muda Mahkota (Crown Prince) and the sultan's heir, as the eldest son of the sultan and Raja Isteri Pengiran Anak Saleha.
 As of 2012, Hassanal Bolkiah has five sons and seven daughters with his three wives.
 As of 2025, he also has 20 grandchildren.